symbol-systems/iq/iq-docs/docs/USER_STORIES.md

 ### 7. Semantic Vault Management for Secrets
 **As an** Enterprise AI Architect
-**I want to** manage secrets (API keys, DB passwords) in a semantic vault where each secret is linked to agents/services/roles via TTL
+**I want to** manage secrets (API keys, DB passwords) in a semantic vault where each secret is linked to agents/services/roles via RDF
-**So that** secrets are automatically plumbed to agents based on TTL permissions, reducing manual credential management.
+**So that** secrets are automatically plumbed to agents based on RDF permissions, reducing manual credential management.

 **Acceptance Criteria:**
 - Vault organized as RDF triples (secret:uri → secret:value, secret:owner, secret:expiryDate)
 - SPARQL query finds secrets for a given agent/service
 - Access to secrets logged and audited
-- Secret rotation policies defined in TTL (immutability rules, expiry schedules)
+- Secret rotation policies defined in RDF (immutability rules, expiry schedules)
 - Multi-factor approval required for highly sensitive secrets (audit trail)

 ---